parlance-labs/langfree/README.md

 - … etc.

-Furthermore,`langfree` provides a handful of [Shiny for Python](04_shiny.ipynb) components to make the process of creating data curation applications easier.
+Furthermore,`langfree` provides a handful of [Shiny for Python](04_shiny.ipynb) components ease the process of creating data curation applications.

 ## Install